nadlambino/laravel-uploadable/README.md

 }
 ```

->**NOTE:** File upload happens once the model `created` event fired, so make sure that the way you create the uploadable model should firing the `created` event.
+>**NOTE:** File upload happens once the model `created` event was fired, so make sure that the way you create the uploadable model is firing this event.

-There are already defined relation method for specific upload type.
+There are already pre-defined relation method for specific upload type.
 ```php
 // Relation for all types of uploads public function upload() : MorphOne { }